zhukovanadezhda/abundance-greedy-clustering/README.md

-# OTU Calculation Using Abundance Greedy Clustering
+# 🦠🧬OTU Calculation Using Abundance Greedy Clustering

 This repository contains a Python program to calculate OTUs (Operational Taxonomic Units) from a bacterial sequencing dataset.
 The focus is on processing "mock" sequencing data, with eight bacterial species expected in the analysis.